blackninja23/blackninja23.github.io/_posts/biteme-THM/2022-08-24-biteme THM.md

 *Under /console and view source code we see the web application run a project called securimage that work with captcha but luckily it is an open source accessable through <a href="https://github.com/dapphp/securimage">github securimage</a>. this one we reduce too much bruteforce 😊

-Where can it be accessed?? from our site
+Where can it be accessed?? from our site.
 Testing around our site, we can see it accessable through /console/securimage/

 Let look where we can find version of securimage by accessable through github